Ink, color, and gold on paperexpand_more

 Gift of the Clark Center for Japanese Art & Culture; formerly given to the Center by the Clark Family in honor of Dr A. Jess Shensonexpand_more 2013.29.2

-This painting depicts the death of Sakyamuni, the historical Buddha, in 438 B.C.
-The Indian prince turned sage is shown lying on his side, having delivered his final teachings.
-At the moment of his death, the Buddha was said to enter nirvana.
-Around him are his disciples in monks’ robes, a group of five bodhisattvas with golden-yellow skin, guardian deities, monks, laymen, and animal beings.
+This painting depicts the death of Sakyamuni, the historical Buddha, in 438 BCE.
+The Indian prince-turned-sage is shown lying on his side, having delivered his final teachings.
+At the moment of his death, the Buddha was said to enter nirvana, a stage attained through the extinction of desire and individual consciousness.
+Around him are disciples in monks’ robes, a group of five bodhisattvas—beings that compassionately refrain from entering nirvana in order to save others—with golden-yellow skin, guardian deities, monks, laymen, and animal beings.
 All are shown expressing profound grief.
-The square “Kunju” relief seal dates this painting to a time before Itchō was exiled to a small island in Izu province in 1699.
+The square “Kunju” relief seal dates this painting to a time before the artist, Itchō, was exiled to a small island in Izu province in 1699.

 This record has been reviewed by our curatorial staff but may be incomplete.
 These records are frequently revised and enhanced.
 If you notice a mistake or have additional information about this object, please email collectionsdata@artsmia.org.